×

 Is there a lot of diversity?
 Are people in Ecuador accepting of differences?

 "I believe that the people here are warm and accepting.
 I certainly have not come across any hostilities to expats.
-They are very eager to be of helping nature," remarked one expat who made the move to Cuenca.
+They are very eager to be of helping nature," explained one expat living in Cuenca, Ecuador.

 "Yes, there is a lot of diversity in Ecuador.
 Ethnic groups, languages, backgrounds, and cultures all exist in the country in a variety of forms.
 Ecuador is home to people of African and Indigenous descent, as well as those of European and Middle Eastern descent.
 Additionally, a wide range of religious beliefs and practices can be found in the country.
-Generally, Ecuadorians are very accepting of diversity and are known to embrace it as part of the national culture," explained one expat living in Ecuador.
+Generally, Ecuadorians are very accepting of diversity and are known to embrace it as part of the national culture," said one expat in Ecuador.

 View More Answers